munificent/game-programming-patterns/book/command.markdown

 <aside name="one-method">

-When you have an interface with a single method that doesn't return anything, there's a good chance it's a command pattern.
+When you have an interface with a single method that doesn't return anything, there's a good chance it's the Command pattern.

 </aside>

-Then we create a subclass for each of the different game actions:
+Then we create subclasses for each of the different game actions:

 ^code command-classes